gatemezing/phd-dissertation/README.md

 - [x] Extend more the conclusion
 - [x] Reduce the number of sections (esp.
 Chap2/Chap3) by merging some stuff
 - [x] Add a section on INTERLINKING datasets.
+- [ ] Jodi to read the document, version v1